adriantich/DnoisE/README.md

 seq       --> T-T-T-G-A-G-T-T-C-A-A-T-...
 position  --> 3-1-2-3-1-2-3-1-2-3-1-2-...
 ```
-*-x/--first_nt_position* is set as 3 by default.
+Therefore, *-x/--first_nt_position* is set as 3 by default.

 Note that, in Edgar’s formula, the d used is the Levenshtein distance.
 This is the one used by DnoisE if no correction
 is applied.
 However, when entropy correction is selected, the Levenshtein distance is not applicable as the codon
 position needs to be considered, and a d based simply on the number of nucleotide differences is used instead.
 With
 sequences of equal length and aligned, both distances are practically equivalent.

-The use of Levenshtein distance allowed us to compare sequences of inequal length, both in the complete dataset or within
+The use of Levenshtein distance allowed us to compare sequences of unequal length, both in the complete dataset or within
 MOTUs (depending on whether DnoisE is performed before or after clustering).
 However, with the entropy correction length
 should be constant when comparing two sequences.
-Dataset is thus analysed by separate sequence length sets.
+The dataset is thus analyzed separately by sequence length sets.
 These sets
-must differ from the modal length of all dataset by *n* number of codons (groups of 3 nucleotides).
+must differ from the modal length of the complete dataset by *n* number of codons (groups of 3 nucleotides).
 The modal
 sequence length can be set using *-m* parameter (i.e. in case of sequence lengths of 304, 310, 311, 313, 314 and 316
 nucleotides, if the modal length is 313, lengths of 311 and 314 will be considered as incorrect and will be eliminated).
 If *-u*,
 only modal length is used and all sequences with different depth are not included.
+If denoising is performed after
+clustering, only sequences with the modal length of the corresponding MOTU are accepted, and the rest are considered
+erroneous and eliminated.

-Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (for instance: *-e* 0.47,0.23,1.02).
+Entropy values are given with the parameter *-e* as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (for instance: *-e* 0.47,0.23,1.02).
 By default, the program computes the entropies from the complete dataset.
 Any user-derived value of variability of
 each codon position can be used instead of entropy.